maraised/PetHack-1.0.0-Windows/README.md

   * Cursed: 0% tame, 10% peaceful, 90% hostile
 * New store: Toy store

   * This is a shop that only sells figurines.
 Figurines that generate in toy stores (or shops in general) can also be of any monster regardless of the player’s level and depth.
+They follow the same generation rules as the Tourist's starting figurine.
   * Figurine base prices now scale with the monster’s difficulty (difficulty x 50).
 For example, figurines of Archons will be expensive, while figurines of lichens will be cheap.

 Good luck, and happy hacking!